pmoustopoulos/customer-api/SpringBoot3_Knowledge_Sharing.md

 <br>

 #### 3. Native Queries
-You can write native SQL queries using the @Query annotation.
+You can write native SQL queries using the @Query annotation and providing an extra parameter `nativeQuery = true`.

 **Example**: